First case of fast-moving U.K. COVID-19 variant found in Colorado

 Colorado officials said the case had been identified by the state's public health laboratory in a male in his 20s with "no travel history."
 The Centers for Disease Control and Prevention has been also been notified of the case, according to the state health officials.

-"The Centers for Disease Control and Prevention (CDC) is aware of Colorado's report of the first U.S. cases associated with the U.K. variant of COVID-19," CDC spokesperson Belsie González said in an email.
+"The Centers for Disease Control and Prevention (CDC) is aware of Colorado's report of the first U.S. case associated with the U.K. variant of COVID-19," CDC spokesperson Belsie González said in an email.

-"In addition to the reported cases in Colorado, we expect that there will be additional cases that are likely to be detected in the coming days," said González.
+"In addition to the reported case in Colorado, we expect that there will be additional cases that are likely to be detected in the coming days," said González.

 Public and private labs around the country have ramped up sequencing efforts to search for the U.K. variant, named B.1.1.7.
 Public health officials in the U.K. have warned it appears to be more transmissible than other strains of COVID-19.